Onward Ticket for Schengen Family Visa

 The invitation is the anchor.
 Ask your host for a signed letter with their full name, address, contact information, and the dates they expect you.
 Include a copy of their passport or residence card.
 If they support accommodation or daily costs, they should say so in plain words.

 Match the relationship with clean evidence.
 Marriage certificate for spouses.
 Birth certificate for parent child.
 Add translations if a document is not in English.
 If names or dates differ across Indian records, include a short affidavit that connects them.
-These proofs form the emotional core of your application.

 Align Accommodation With Your Dates